People's Choice Awards 2020 Winners: The Complete List

 And don't forget all the athletes, social stars, comedians and beauty influencer nominees, too.

-Jennifer Lopez took home the Icon Award while Tyler Perry received the People's Champion Award and Tracee Elliss Ross accepted the Fashion Icon Award.
+Jennifer Lopez took home the Icon Award while Tyler Perry received the People's Champion Award and Tracee Ellis Ross accepted the Fashion Icon Award.

 Scroll down for the complete People's Choice Awards 2020 winners and nominees list and keep checking back here all night for the latest winners updates.